canonical/ossa/ossa-lite/README.md

+# Lite Script (ossa-lite.sh)
+This script runs from a local system against a remote target

+## Script Duration
+ossa-lite should complete is less than 30 seconds

 ## Script Options
 There is only one option/argument required for ossa-lite.sh
 * Credentials for the remote host that you wish to scan